bangtam1994/marvel-frontend-react/README.md

 - Header, Footer
 - Characters, Comics
-- Character (page to display the character by id-
+- Character (page to display the character by id)
 - SearchCharacter, SearchComic (searchbar)
 - Signin, Signup : create account (hosted in Mlab) & login to add Favorites
 - Favorites : 2 possibilities; if user connected --> Favorites from user document ; if user not connected --> Favorites from cookies